-#16 on The Best Tom Hanks Moviessee more on Turner & Hooch
+#37 on The Greatest Animal Moviessee more on Turner & Hooch

 Dances with Wolves was an epic three-hour long adventure film about disillusioned Union solider John Dunbar who ends up befriending a Sioux tribe and a curious little wolf he’s named Two Socks.
 That’s why the Sioux gave him the Native American name Dances with Wolves.
 After befriending and trying to save the Sioux tribe from the Union soldiers, Dunbar is arrested as a traitor and poor Two Socks is shot down.